jundalisay/superblist/content/en/research/hume/treatise/book-1/part-4/section-4b.md

 - But our perceptions of it change every moment on us.
 - This is a clear proof that our impressions that lead to that identity in our minds are not representations of that identity.

-Thus, there is a direct and total opposition between=
+Thus, there is a direct and total opposition between:
 - our reason and our senses, or
 - our conclusions from cause and effect and our conclusions on identities<!--  that persuade us of the continued and independent existence of a body -->.